 Upon the exercise of the first option by the Company, Sabina and the Company will enter in a royalty agreement ("Golden Sidewalk Royalty") whereby Sabina will retain and the Company will pay to Sabina 2.0% NSR on the proceeds from the production or sale of products produced or derived from the Golden Sidewalk property.
 The Company can elect to purchase 1.0% of the NSR by payment of \$1,000,000.

-During the 2023 fiscal year, Sabina completed the transfer of the title of the claims to the Company and legal fees of \$1,988 were incurred.
+During the year ended October 31, 2023, Sabina completed the transfer of the title of the claims to the Company and legal fees of \$1,988 were incurred.